Former Angels employee convicted in Skaggs’ overdose death

 ”This case is a sober reminder: Fentanyl kills.
 Anyone who deals fentanyl – whether on the streets or out of a world-famous baseball stadium – puts his or her buyers at risk.
 No one is immune from this deadly drug,” U.S. Attorney Chad E. Meacham said in a statement.

-The trial included testimony from five major league players who said they received oxycodone pills from Kay at various times from 2017-19, the years Kay was accused of obtaining pills and giving them to players.
+The trial included testimony from five major league players who said they received oxycodone pills from Kay at various times from 2017-19, the years Kay was accused of obtaining pills and giving them to players at Angel Stadium.
 Kay also used drugs himself, according to testimony and court documents.

 Pitcher Matt Harvey, who rose to stardom with the New York Mets nearly a decade ago, said he knew he was threatening his career by admitting to cocaine use in New York and California.

-Harvey, one of the players who said he received oxycodone pills from Kay but also obtained them for Skaggs, said he was subpoenaed and testified only because he was granted immunity from prosecution.
+Harvey, one of the players who said he received oxycodone pills from Kay but also obtained them for Skaggs in 2019, said he was subpoenaed and testified only because he was granted immunity from prosecution.
 Harvey is unsigned after pitching for Baltimore last season.

+”The players’ testimony was incredibly difficult for our organization to hear, and it is a reminder that too often drug use and addiction are hidden away,” Angels president John Carpino said in a statement released by the team after the verdict. ”From the moment we learned of Tyler’s death, our focus has been to fully understand the circumstances that led to this tragedy.”

+The Skaggs family has filed wrongful death lawsuits in Texas and California against the Angels, who have said they weren’t aware of any employees providing opioids to players, or that Skaggs was using them.

 In closing arguments, lead prosecutor Lindsey Beran said the government proved that Kay was the only one who could have given Skaggs the drugs that led to his death, that the delivery was in Texas and that fentanyl was the cause of death.
 The government argued Kay gave Skaggs counterfeit oxycodone pills that contained fentanyl.